-Explore nearly 5 miles of hiking trail adjacent to the Carson River in the Carson Valley.
-The Nature Conservancy has partnered with the Carson Valley Trails Association, local Eagle Scouts, and the property owner to construct the hiking trail system.
+Explore nearly one mile of hiking trail to the Carson River in the Carson Valley.
+The trail was constructed through a partnership between the Carson Valley Trails Association, The Nature Conservancy, local Eagle Scouts and the property owner.

-Here, the Carson River winds its way in braided channels, supporting willows and wetlands that sustain many animals and migratory birds.
-The trail provides visitors with access to these natural areas and to amazing panoramic views.
+Here, the Carson River winds its way in braided channels supporting willows and wetlands that sustain many animals and migratory birds.
+The trail provides visitors with access to this natural area with amazing panoramic views.

-Because this is both a natural area and a working cattle ranch, the trail is open to hikers only.
+Because this is both a natural area and a working cattle ranch on private land, the trail is open to hikers only.
 No horses, bikes or dogs are allowed.
-For more information, please contact The Conservancy’s Carson River Project Manager, Lori Leonard, [email protected]
+For more information, please contact The Nature Conservancy’s Carson River Project Manager, Lori Leonard at [email protected].